New Undergrad Application Process

 Housing options for new transfer students are located in each area of campus - West, North, South, program houses - within easy access to dining options, classrooms, and study spaces.

-The new student application for 2023-2024 academic year will open in early April.
+The new student application for 2024-2025 academic year will open April 3, 2024.

-Newly admitted students for the 2023-2024 academic year do not need to do anything at this time.
-Once regular decisions are released (typically late March/early April), we will open up our new student application.
-You'll need your activated NetID to apply.
-Log in to the Housing Portal to apply and are encouraged to apply within ten days of receiving your NetID.
+Newly admitted students for the 2024-2025 academic year are required to live on campus.
+Newly admitted first-year students are encouraged to submit their completed application by May 15.
+You'll need your activated NetID to apply and are encouraged to apply within ten days of receiving your NetID.
 (Transfer students should apply for housing within ten days of receiving your NetID.)

 When you're in the housing portal you’ll have these options:

-- Decide whether you want to live in a program house or a residence hall.
+1. Decide whether you want to live in a program house or a residence hall.
 Program houses are living-learning communities that are either interest- or identity-based.
 Residence halls at Cornell vary in format, but all include support from staff and faculty.

-- Tell us about yourself or your preference for a roommate.
+3. Tell us about yourself or your preference for a roommate.
 Complete a brief questionnaire about your lifestyle and habits to help us match you with a roommate; or you can provide a name of a particular student.
 We will attempt to fill your request but cannot guarantee it.
 Most students do not have roommates before they apply for housing.

 Over 500 first-year and transfer students will live in Program Houses

 “I chose Ujamaa because I felt very much like an outsider at Cornell and wanted to connect more with a community I can relate to.”
 “I was passionate about environmentalism coming into college and wanted to learn more about what I could do to make a positive impact on our planet.”
 These are some of the reasons students have chosen Program Houses.
-Read more about the benefits of the Program House living experience.

 In addition:

-- You may indicate your interest in a female-only community.
+• You may indicate your interest in a female-only community.

-- You may opt in to mixed-gender housing.
+• You may opt in to mixed-gender housing.
 First you’ll need to view a video and agree to the rules.
 Read more about gender-inclusive housing.

 NOTE: Unless you're applying to live in a program house, the decision about which residence hall you'll be in is determined by a random auto-allocation process, based on your preferences.
 You will not rank residence halls.